West Indies A vs India A, 2019: 2nd Unofficial ODI: Dream11 Fantasy Cricket Tips – Playing XI, Pitch Report & Injury Update

 (Will be added when there is an update)

-Khaleel Ahmed has been fond of 3-wicket hauls since his last appearance for the Indian national team.
+Khaleel Ahmed has been found of 3-wicket hauls since his last appearance for the Indian national team.
 In 14 limited-overs matches in this space, the left-arm pacer bagged 3-fers in nine games.
 Khaleel finished with exactly three wickets in four of his five matches and took two wickets in another game where he didn’t complete his full quota.

 Captain and Vice-Captain Selection: